 This is a UNESCO World, Heritage Site, located in the Kunene region, in the western region of Namibia.
 The site is considered to be home to the most intense collection of rock art on the continent, with some 2,500 distinctive rock carving and painting on 212 slabs of rock, some estimated to be around 6000 years old!!!

-It is easy to visit and to see the engravings, from raised platforms that lead you out to the stones pathways.
+It is easy to visit and to see the engravings, from raised platforms that lead you out to the stone pathways.
 The engravings from the Stone Age illustrate pieces that depict symbolic terraces, untamed wildlife, and mythical beasts.

 In Damaraland, you can also visit the Organ Pipes, a fascinating geological formation over 150 million years old, with rich rust-colored columns that tower over 5 meters above the ground, and resemble a church organ.
 Also, in this region, you can visit The Brandberg Mountain, Namibia’s highest mountain, and houses the famous ‘White Lady’ Bushmen painting.

 TIPS TO VISIT: Visits to the art sites are best viewed in the late afternoons on guided walks with a stop at the visitors center, and you can arrange a visit upon your arrival.
-If you are planning to explore this rich area of Damaraland, the best place to stay in the Etendeka Mountain Camp, this rustic and eco-friendly camp, one of the best places for stars’ gazings.
+If you are planning to explore this rich area of Damaraland, the best place to stay in the Etendeka Mountain Camp, this rustic and eco-friendly camp, is one of the best places for stars’ gazings.
 They also offer guided walks and game drives in the desert of Damaraland.

 IMMERSE WITH THE HIMBA TRIBE